zanxiaofeng/gofile/README.md

 ### Thanks

 Thanks @valyala for his feature suggestions.
+Thanks @maruel for reviewing the http package.